DataLovers-xyz/Persfin/Readme.md

 # Personal Finance Classifier
 ## What is the Personal Finance Classifier?
-- This package classifies bank transaction statements in categories according to the description of the transaction as provided by the bank.
+- This package classifies bank transaction statements in categories according to the description of the transaction as provided by the bank in the statement.
-- The package outputs output files that then can be analyzed, also by the program, to see a breakdown of your expenses by category on a given period (month/year).
+- The package outputs files that then can be analyzed, also by the program, to see a breakdown of your expenses by category on a given period, filtered by year and grouped by month and category.
-    - The program will process all input files in your provided data location.
 - The program operates locally in order the information never leaves the local environment.
 - You can create your own classfying categories and populate them.
     - Some classifiers are included but are heavily localized to the Netherlands.
     - Pull request on expanding the classifiers are welcomed.
 Follow contribution guidelines.
+- Your custom classifiers should be declared in the config file.
 ## Installing
-## How to use?
-- You need to inform the program
-    - The general structure of the files you will input.
-        - The classifier assumes a canonical file structure with the following columns.
-                - Date
-                - Amount
-                - Description
-            -  The canonical headers, Date, Amount, and Description are mapped to the headings of the columns in your input files according to the master schema mentioned in your configuration file.
-            - The canonical schema for ABN AMRO is included and is the default that works with the sample file.
+- clone these repository to your local machine.
+- create a python virtual environment through python3 -m venv venv
-    - Where do you want the classified outputs to be stored.
+    - the environment should be based in python 3.10
-    - The location of the classifiers you will use.
-        - defaults to ./classifiers/NL
-    - The classifiers that you will use and their respective tag (such as Groceries, Eat Out, etc.)
-    - All of this is defined in configuration files.
+- activate the virtual environment
+- pip install the dependencies on requirements.txt
 ### Configurations:
 - All configurations are set in the config.toml file, the file includes the following values to configure.
     - Paths to:
-        - Master Schema:
+        - Schema Mapper:
         - Classifiers:
             - Path to the JSON classifiers
             - This defaults to the NL classifiers.